-A student may register using online registration if the following requirements are met:
+A student may register using online registration if these requirements are met:

-- Scores are on file on all parts of an assessment test or students are exempt. - There are no holds on record (admissions, library, parking, etc.). - 3.
-The student is not on enforced withdrawal.
+- Scores are on file on all parts of an assessment test or students are exempt. - There are no holds on record (admissions, library, parking, etc.). - The student is a returning VC student or a transfer student who has completed the application process and is eligible to register. - 4.
+The student is not on academic suspension. - 5.
+Student does not need to register in a developmental education course.